RCODI/rcodi-blog/content/publication/armisen-formative-2016-1/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Formative and Summative Feedback in Solution Generation: The Role of Community and Decision Support System in Open Source Software'
+title: 'Formative and summative feedback in solution generation: The role of community and decision support system in open source software'
 subtitle: ''
 summary: ''
 authors: